GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 # Cloud Bigtable on Managed VM's<br />(Hello World for Cloud Bigtable)

+This app provides:

+1. A web interface that uses Cloud Bigtable to track the number of visits from an opaque version of your Google account.
-A simple Hello World app that takes your opaque user ID and uses it as a key to count how often you've visited.
-The app also provides a simple JSON REST client that enables the GET, POST, and DELETE verbs.
+1. A simple REST interface that can read and write arbitrary data to a Cloud Bigtable table using GET, POST, and DELETE verbs.

-This app is a [Jetty](http://www.eclipse.org/jetty/) based [Servlet](http://www.oracle.com/technetwork/java/index-jsp-135475.html) that has been made into a [Custom Runtime](https://cloud.google.com/appengine/docs/managed-vms/custom-runtimes) for [Google Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/) -- This means that you do not have access to the normal AppEngine API's (at least when running locally).
+SECURITY WARNING - This app provides NO SECURITY protections for the two tables you create (**`gae-hello`** and **`from-json`** -- they are open to any user on the internet through this app.
+It is suggested that instances should only be available testing and that only test data be used.

 ## Table of Contents
 1. [Requirements](#Requirements)